LostArtefacts/TRX/docs/tr2/IMPROVEMENTS.md

 - added an option to choose between original TR1, original TR2 or unrestricted look modes
 - added missing end of level statistic screens to Home Sweet Home and Kingdom
 - added an option to control whether or not Lara reverts to pistols when going from one level to another
+- added ability for falling movable blocks to kill Lara outright if one lands directly on her
 - changed inventory to pause the music rather than muting it
 - fixed flare count getting corrupt on save/load if Lara had more than 255 flares
 - fixed killing the T-Rex with a grenade launcher crashing the game